pedromsantos/ts-kata/src/13_RefactoringGolf/hole1/README.md

 ### While refactoring

-- Stay in the green while refactoring, no failing tests
+- Stay in the green while refactoring; no failing tests
   - Run the tests after each refactor
     - Check all tests still pass
     - Check code coverage has not dropped